Implementing a New Coordinate System in LorentzVectorBase.jl

 end

-function LorentzVectorBase.polar_angle(cs::LightConeCoordinates, mom)
+function LorentzVectorBase.polar_angle(::LightConeCoordinates, mom)

 end

-function LorentzVectorBase.cos_theta(cs::LightConeCoordinates, mom)
+function LorentzVectorBase.cos_theta(::LightConeCoordinates, mom)

 end

-function LorentzVectorBase.phi(cs::LightConeCoordinates, mom)
+function LorentzVectorBase.phi(::LightConeCoordinates, mom)

 end

-function LorentzVectorBase.cos_phi(cs::LightConeCoordinates, mom)
+function LorentzVectorBase.cos_phi(::LightConeCoordinates, mom)

 end

-function LorentzVectorBase.sin_phi(cs::LightConeCoordinates, mom)
+function LorentzVectorBase.sin_phi(::LightConeCoordinates, mom)

 end